proycon/flat/docs/installation_guide.rst

 FLAT Configuration
 ---------------------------

-You can configure FLAT either by editing ``settings.py``, or by passing environment variables and some YAML files at run time.
+You can configure FLAT either by editing ``settings.py``, or by passing environment variables and some external YAML files at run time.

 If you use ``settings.py`` directly, download a copy from https://raw.githubusercontent.com/proycon/flat/master/settings.py to some